 Pour Over Coffee

 Compared to other methods, pour over coffee brewing has a balanced flavor clarity that is unmatched.
 That’s because extraction variables—coffee grounds size, water temperature, timing, and the speed at the grounds are saturated—are all within your control.
 By changing up these variables, you can change the taste of your coffee.
 Plus, the ritual of manually making coffee is itself a mindful way to start your day.

 Because pour-over coffee includes a paper filter, you're much less likely to get any grounds or sediment in the coffee.
-Compared to french press, the grounds can be smaller and don't have to be quite as uniform in size.
+Compared to a french press, the grind size can be smaller and doesn't have to be quite as uniform.
 However, there is a limit to how fine the grind is: over-extracted coffee made from grounds that are too fine can create a bitter, hollow taste.
-So the ideal is a medium/coarse grind – finer than sea salt, but coarser than table salt.
+So the ideal is a medium grind – finer than sea salt, but coarser than table salt.
 For the filter - a typical compostable brown paper filter works great.

 Temperature and Timing